- Smooth shape, newly chiseled

 The 2019 Audi A7 buffs up a winning shape and smooths over the cockpit with touchscreens galore.

-The 2019 Audi A7 arrives in showrooms next year with retuned styling, a heaping dose of new technology, and a trio of powertrains.
+The 2019 Audi A7 arrives in showrooms this fall with reworked styling and a heaping dose of new technology.

 It's the second generation for the fastback (a hatchback, technically speaking), and it precedes the arrival of a new A6 sedan that shares its mechanicals by a few months.